Questions about Anti-Semitism

 Latest estimates are close to a hundred million.

+I wonder whether there is a better way than hate crime legislation.
 I wonder if a way to combat anti-Semitism is through the equal treatment of victims and martyrs.

 I wonder if the American Left, by whatever label they go, could make a genuine contribution by renouncing the glorification of communists, and placing their mass murders on par with that of the Nazis.
 Should we not, in our struggle to deal with discrimination among the living, remember ALL who died?